Cities around the world flooded by 'sister marches'

 Related: Women's March Brings Flood of Pink Hats, Fiery Rhetoric

-Organizers of the Women's March on Washington said the street demonstrations were scheduled for the day after the presidential inauguration as a direct response to the election of Trump, whose stances on abortion, immigration, climate change and health care have troubled participants.
+Organizers of the Women's March on Washington said the demonstrations were scheduled for the day after the presidential inauguration as a direct response to Trump, whose stances on abortion, immigration, climate change and health care have troubled participants.
+An estimated 500,000 people participated in the massive march on the nation's capital, D.C.'s deputy mayor for public safety and justice said, citing the event's organizers.

-In Washington, D.C., organizers had estimated up to 500,000 people, but an official estimate has not been released.

-In cities elsewhere in America, from New York to Los Angeles, and Boston and Atlanta to Portland, Oregon, more than 1 million participated in marches and rallies, police and organizers said.

 Gallery: Pride and Fury: Supporters and Protesters at Trump Inauguration

-An estimated 3 million people have marched worldwide, including in London, Berlin and Tokyo, according to organizers.
-Here are some of the demonstrations throughout the world:
+Worldwide, including in London, Berlin and Tokyo, an estimated 3 million people participated in the march, according to organizers.
+Here are some of the demonstrations throughout the country and around the world:

 New York City